 Information for the complainant

-If you want to inform us about an abuse case, you can contact us sending an email to firstname.lastname@example.org.
+If you want to inform us about an abuse case, you can contact us by filling in the following contact form: https://abuse.registrar.eu/.
 In order to be able to act carefully and faster, we need you to send us the fraudulent domain name and the reasons why you consider the domain fraudulent.
 Some examples of abuse could be:

 - Fraudulent webshop selling fake products